-Students apply in the spring for fellowships in the following academic year, which begin with a required orientation retreat in late August.
+Students applied in the spring for fellowships in the following academic year, which began with a required orientation retreat in late August.

-Required monthly cohort meetings provide opportunities for group reflection, peer feedback, and ongoing learning.
-Most monthly meetings will include guest speakers and presenters drawn from local and regional networks, to provide technical skill-building workshops and offer real-world insights into community-engaged writing and research practices.
+Required monthly cohort meetings provided opportunities for group reflection, peer feedback, and ongoing learning.
+Most monthly meetings included guest speakers and presenters drawn from local and regional networks, to provide technical skill-building workshops and offer real-world insights into community-engaged writing and research practices.

-Fellows work closely with the Storytellers Faculty Fellow at the beginning of the fellowship year to set individual goals and workplans.
-Depending on their areas of focus (see below), students work with other faculty and Swearer Center staff as appropriate.
+Fellows worked closely with the Storytellers faculty fellow at the beginning of the fellowship year to set individual goals and workplans.
+Depending on their areas of focus (see below), students worked with other faculty and Swearer Center staff as appropriate.

-Storytellers Fellows receive a stipend of $2,000 for the academic year.
+Storytellers Fellows received a stipend of $2,000 for the academic year.

-The Storytellers Fellowship can accommodate a wide range of interests and expertise.
-Students can specify areas of interest (e.g., communications, long-form narrative journalism, audio storytelling or podcasting, video, etc.) on their application and submit any relevant work samples.
+The Storytellers Fellowship accommodated a wide range of interests and expertise.
+Students could specify areas of interest (e.g., communications, long-form narrative journalism, audio storytelling or podcasting, video, etc.) on their application and submit any relevant work samples.

-All Storytellers Fellows will develop individual goals and workplans for the fellowship year, which will specify the type, frequency, and deadlines for their stories.
-For example, students may work with Swearer Center staff to develop a series of stories for use in the Swearer Center’s print or digital communications platforms.
-Students with literary nonfiction experience may wish to identify a single, long-form piece on a specific issue to work on over the course of the year, with the goal of submitting it for publication.
-All Fellows will be expected to maintain an online portfolio of their work and complete final written reflections on their experiences.
+All Storytellers Fellows developed individual goals and workplans for the fellowship year, which specified the type, frequency, and deadlines for their stories.
+For example, students worked with Swearer Center staff to develop a series of stories for use in the Swearer Center’s print or digital communications platforms.
+Students with literary nonfiction experience identified a single, long-form piece on a specific issue to work on over the course of the year, with the goal of submitting it for publication.
+All fellows were expected to maintain an online portfolio of their work and complete final written reflections on their experiences.